Decorative neutral curve divider

 • New logo vs. expansion selling receives tailored content and training

-An enterprise deal requiring 12-month cycles and 10-person buying committees demands entirely different skills than a transactional SMB sale.
-Generic enablement that tries to serve everyone serves no one particularly well.
+An enterprise deal with a 12-month cycle and a 10-person buying committee demands entirely different skills than a transactional SMB sale.
+Generic enablement that tries to serve everyone ends up serving no one particularly well.

 CFOs and boards increasingly demand ROI justification for every function, including enablement.
-Leading teams are moving beyond activity metrics to demonstrate direct revenue impact.
+Leading teams are moving beyond activity metrics to show direct revenue impact.

 • Correlation analysis connects enablement activities to revenue outcomes